In This Issue:

 New Things Going on in the Major

-We recently had a virtual Accounting Day.
-CPA firms in the region, our corporate partners, faculty, and students participated to make the event a great success.
-My special thanks to Dr. Charles Brown, associate professor of accounting, for organizing and executing the event.
+We recently held our Accounting Day.
+CPA firms in the region, our corporate partners, faculty, and students made the event a great success.
+My special thanks to Professors Brown and Hajec for organizing and executing the event.

 —Dr. Ash Deshmukh, Chair, Accounting and MIS

 This month's faculty spotlight is Ms. Linda Hajec, assistant teaching professor of Accounting.
 She has taught at all levels of accounting but is currently teaching seniors and in the MPAcc program.
 In addition to her role as an accounting professor, she is also the associate chair of student recruitment, retention, and outreach for the Black School of Business where she leads middle and high school outreach efforts, such as Business Day as well as open houses and other events.

 I have heard you're not a "typical accountant" a lot in my career, but always from non-accountants.
 Accountants have picked up a reputation of being dry and boring.
 We're really more like that movie with Ben Affleck than people think.

 Too many to list.
 Everyone should stop texting for a half-hour a day and read a book.